 On Desktop

-If you only want to copy part of a playlist, you’ll need to use the Spotify app on your desktop or the web player.
-This allows you to select individual or multiple tracks and add them to a new or existing playlist.
+If you only want to copy part of a playlist, you’ll need to use the Spotify app on your desktop or the web player, as this functionality is not available on mobile.
+The desktop interface allows you to select individual or multiple tracks to add to a new or existing playlist.

 Some third-party apps offer an efficient way to directly copy the entire Spotify playlist to your Library from its link.
 This is particularly useful if you have several playlists to transfer or already have a playlist URL.
 It saves you the trouble of opening the Spotify app and go through each playlist individually.